nxp-mcuxpresso/spsdk/examples/dat/README.md

    - `python hsm\sahsm.py`
 3) generate the Debug Credential file
    - `nxpkeygen gendc --config dck_rsa_2048.yml --plugin hsm/sasp.py my.dc`
-   - you may need to add the `--force` flag it you are running the example multiple times
+   - you may need to add the `--force` flag if you are running the example multiple times
-4) for comparison, you may try to use signing local file, to do so, comment out line 11 in yaml file and uncomment line 14 or 15 (the have the same effect)
+4) for comparison, you may try to use signing a local file, to do so, comment out line 11 in yaml file and uncomment line 14 or 15 (the have the same effect)